 May - title song poetry challenge 2026

 May is dedicated to song title poetry.
-Today it’s letter H!
+Today it’s letter I!
 Pick an artist and go!

 We write poems with the help of our favourite artists using their song titles only.
 My understanding is we can use song titles, don’t change them in anyway and don’t talk badly about the band/song if you wish to stay out of trouble.